arturopie/hire/README.md

 # Hire

-Utility to help you setup an environment to review code by a candidate
+Utility to help you setup an environment to review code from a candidate

 ## Usage